Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Georges Hall has 64 active public transport stops, all serving buses.
-These stops are covered by 18 different routes that together offer 597 weekly passenger trips.
-The town's transport accessibility is rated excellent, with residents on average being 132 meters from the nearest stop.
+Georges Hall has 65 active public transport stops, all of which are bus stops.
+These stops are served by 16 different routes that together facilitate 575 weekly passenger trips.
+The transport accessibility is rated as excellent, with residents on average being located 132 meters from the nearest stop.

 Frequently Asked Questions - Transport